 Back to the apartment and the boys dragged out to tapas, about which Seb whinges, but in the end patatas bravas are just bloody chips, so all is well.
 I will leave Barcelona tomorrow sadly, consoled only by the thought that were I to stay, I would be dead of heart disease before I turn 60.

 This is is a city whose character is plain.
 It is filled with monuments to the nation that never was, save briefly and under fire.
 Barcelona the Lucky, says one.
 To the glorious fallen, say many.
-It is a young city.
+It feels like a young city, that has been here for two thousand years.
 These people will fight when they need to – and survive defeat, when they must – as they have before.
 I like them.